SamsungGalaxyPlayer/konferenco-2020/.github/ISSUE_TEMPLATE/location-submission.md

 | Madrid (MAD) |  |  |
 | Sydney (SYD) |  |  |

 *Note: June 4-8 selected for consistency in the approximate Konferenco time period.
 These numbers may be individually higher or lower than normal depending on demand.
-Add NA if same city.*
+Add NA if same city.
+Use round-trip prices.*